How to Challenge an Xactimate Estimate: A Step-by-Step Guide

 - Fire safety upgrades (smoke detectors, fire sprinklers in some jurisdictions)

-Most homeowners policies include Ordinance or Law coverage (sometimes called Code Upgrade coverage) as an endorsement, providing additional coverage — typically 10%, 25%, or 50% of the dwelling limit — specifically for code-mandated upgrades.
+Most homeowners policies include Ordinance or Law coverage as an endorsement, providing additional coverage — typically 10%, 25%, or 50% of the dwelling limit — specifically for code-mandated upgrades.
 Yet carriers routinely fail to include code upgrade costs in their estimates.

 What to do: Have your contractor or a code consultant identify all applicable code changes since original construction.
 Prepare a separate code upgrade estimate in Xactimate.
 Submit it under the Ordinance or Law endorsement.